AammarTufail/biol217_2025/Tutorial_Day3.md

 Now use [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml ) for the actual mapping.
 Use the loop command, below you have the single command for better understanding.

+!!!!!!!!! only use contigs.anvio.fa.index  in your command line.
+YOU DO NOT NEED TO LIST ALL previously generated *.index* files.
+BOWTIE2 will recognize them automatically.

 ```ssh
 bowtie2 --very-fast -x contigs.anvio.fa.index -1 ? -2 ? -S ?
 ```